sdsc-ordes/history-rewrite/README.md

 To introduce files on the first commit to rewrite.

-Place all files in `prepend/<git-path>`, e.g. `touch prepend/a/b/c/text.dat`.
+1. Place all files in `prepend/<git-path>`, e.g. `touch prepend/a/b/c/text.dat`.

-These files will be fetched from the `main` branch and then prepended to the first commit with `git filter-repo`.
+   - These files will be fetched from the `main` branch and then prepended to the first commit with `git filter-repo`.

+   - If `.gitattributes` file is also placed

 Then use